-Suitable for primary school students.
+Suitable for primary school students (Years 5 and 6).

 Secondary schools may be interested in Australians and the First World War.

 This program investigates the contribution and qualities of Australian servicemen and women and the enduring legacy of their service on our history.
 It explores their personal stories and experiences, looking particularly at the ANZACs and what caused Australians to enlist in the First World War.
+During this program students will also have the opportunity to write a personal commemorative message on a wooden cross, which will be placed on a grave of one of the fallen in a cemetery overseas.

 - What were Australia's links and loyalties to the British Empire?